National Life Stories: Oral History Programme

 NLS has shown a strong emphasis on recording those involved in the visual arts and in design in general, from architects to theatre designers.
-The first project to concentrate on the arts was Artists’ Lives, which began in 1990 with crucial seed money for five initial interviews provided by the Henry Moore Foundation.
-The project, which by 2011 had over 300 interviews, is directed by Cathy Courtney and is run in collaboration with Tate.
-Artists’ Lives has concentrated on painters (through grants especially from the Linbury Trust, the Elephant Trust, the Pilgrim Trust, the Paul Hamlyn Foundation and the Arts Council England) and sculptors (with key support from the Henry Moore Foundation).
+The first project to concentrate on the arts was Artists' Lives, which began in 1990 with crucial seed money for five initial interviews provided by the Henry Moore Foundation.
+The project, which by 2011 had more than 300 interviews, is directed by Cathy Courtney and is run in collaboration with Tate.
+Artists' Lives has concentrated on painters (through grants especially from the Linbury Trust, the Elephant Trust, the Pilgrim Trust, the Paul Hamlyn Foundation and the Arts Council England) and sculptors (with key support from the Henry Moore Foundation).
 A smaller proportion of interviews have been carried out with ‘art professionals’ (with support from the Calouste Gulbenkian Foundation).
 The project had had a number of published outputs including the CDs The Sculptor Speaks: Extracts From Recordings With Post-War British Sculptors and Connecting Lines: Artists Talk About Drawing (which is also available online via the British Library’s website.
 Some of the interviews with no access restrictions are available online to those within UK Higher Education via the British Library Sounds website.
 In addition, all of the open interviews, with no access restrictions, are available to researchers at Tate Archive.
 Recordings sponsored by the Henry Moore Foundation are available at the Henry Moore Institute; recordings sponsored by the Fleming Collection are available via the National Gallery of Scotland archive, and those sponsored by the Yale Center for British Art are available through their archives.

-Architects’ Lives began in 1990 and at 2011 had interviewed more than 100 architects.
-Crafts Lives began in 1999 and, at 2011 has interviewed over 100 studio crafts practitioners including glass artists, textile artists and furniture makers.
+Architects' Lives began in 1990 and at 2011 had interviewed more than 100 architects.
+Crafts Lives began in 1999 and, at 2011 has interviewed more than 100 studio crafts practitioners, including glass artists, textile artists and furniture makers.
 Interviews from Architects' Lives and Crafts Lives are available via the British Library Sounds website.
 Other NLS projects concentrating on visual arts and design (but which are no longer in-progress) include An Oral History of British Fashion (2002 – 2007); and An Oral History of British Theatre Design (2005 – 2008).
 A project recording the life stories of British Photographers (An Oral History of British Photography) is carried out by the British Library’s Oral History section; some of the interviews with no access restrictions are available online to those within UK Higher Education via the British Library Sounds website.